sambanova/ai-starter-kit/README.md

 ### Use SambaNova Cloud (Option 1)

-You can find more information and get your API key on the [SambaNova Cloud webpage](https://cloud.sambanova.ai).
+For more information and to obtain your API key, visit the [SambaNova Cloud webpage](https://cloud.sambanova.ai).

-Integrate SambaNova Cloud LLMs with this AI starter kit by updating the API information.
-These are represented as configurable variables in the environment variables file in `ai-starter-kit/.env`:
+To integrate SambaNova Cloud LLMs with this AI starter kit, update the API information by configuring the environment variables in the `ai-starter-kit/.env` file:

 - Create the `.env` file at `ai-starter-kit/.env` if it doesn't exist.
 - Enter the SambaNovaCloud URL and API key in the `.env` file, for example: